Improving Compositionality of Neural Networks by Decoding Representations to Inputs: Limitations and Future Work

 \section{Limitations and Future Work}

-We explored building neural networks with decodable representations, inspired by both the difficulty of maintaining, composing, and debugging modern neural networks, as well as the gap between traditional software and deep learning in usability.
-By enforcing decoded activations to have the same ``type'' as the input, we were able to visualize information embedded in an activation, compose neural networks together in useful ways for out-of-distribution detection and calibration, and impose real-world constraints on what information a network uses to learn.
-We are optimistic that this is only the start and look to future research to explore more applications of decodable representations.

-We discuss a few limitations.
+To close, we discuss a few limitations.
 First, our approach is bottlenecked by the quality of the generative model.
 Without a good reconstruction, optimization will be intractable.
 However, in light recent work \citep{song2020score,song2019generative,dhariwal2021diffusion,ho2020denoising,song2020denoising}, this is becoming less of a problem as new generative models surface.
-Second, we only explored feedforward classifiers in our experiments for simplicitly.
+Second, in the main text, we only explored feedforward classifiers for simplicitly.
 Our approach extends naturally to residual and transformer blocks, and future research could explore this direction.
+As a start, we provide experiments for extensions to CNN architectures in Appendix~\ref{sec:cnn}.
 Third, optimizing recursive networks, although parameter efficient, costs more compute as backpropagation is more expensive.
-Future work could explore weight sharing across activations (not just depth).

-On a broader scale, one of the challenges of practical deep learning is understanding model computation.
-High dimensional vectors with nonlinearities are not easily interpreted by humans and as a result, deploying and maintaining neural networks is a constant challenge.
-While a significant amount research is dedicated to ``white-boxing'' neural networks, we view our work as an alternative approach: rather than try to understand what a model has learned after training, we seek to build models that bake in a way to understand and utilize network activations in a human medium.
-From a different perspective, by its very nature, decodable representations expose data through every activation.
-For sensitive, personal, or secure data, using DecNN essentially reveals that information to every actor that interacts with the model, facing privacy concerns.
+See Table~\ref{table:cost} for timings of 1 epoch in seconds.
+The proposed method does have significant computational overhead, averaging about $6$x cost, while baseline methods like Dropout and MC-Dropout impose little to no overhead.
+On the other hand, ReDecNN has comparable cost to DecNN despite requiring recursive gradients.
+Also, both DecNN and ReDecNN are both cheaper than naive ensembles, significantly in the CelebA case.
+Future work could explore weight sharing across layers (not just depth) to reduce compute.

+In summary, we explored building neural networks with decodable representations, and leveraged this new property to compose models together.
+By re-purposing decoded activations as novel inputs, we were able to join neural networks together in useful ways for out-of-distribution detection and calibration, as well as influence what information a network retains in optimization.
+We are optimistic about promising results and look to future research for more applications of decodability.

+\begin{ack} We thank the Ermon group for their comments and suggestions.
+We thank the reviewers for their many iterations of feedback that helped this paper improve significantly.
+MW is supported by the Stanford Interdisciplinary Graduate Fellowship as the Karr Family Fellow. \end{ack}